Install Infinite Scale on a Server

 -

 You can also use a wildcard operator for the subdomains in the DNS configuration.
-In cases where you already use subdomains for other purposes, we recommend using a subdomain as entry point and add the wildcard operator there to allow different IP configurations.
+In cases where you already use subdomains for other purposes, we recommend using a subdomain as an entry point and adding the wildcard operator there to allow for different IP configurations.

 -